CONGRATULATIONS!

 Well, this one is over eight feet tall

-and weighs a couple hundred pounds.
+and weighs about four hundred pounds.

 This hydraulic-powered kinetic sculpture was